-- 3.30 Where there has been amputation of part of a lower extremity, Table 17-32, AMA5 (p545) applies.
-In that table, the references to 3 inches for below-the-knee amputation should be converted to 7.5cm. - 3.31 There is an error in AMA5 Table 17-32 (AMA5, p545).
-For Syme (hindfoot) the figures should read 28% WPI (70% LEI) as 100% FI converts to these ratings.
+3.30 Where there has been amputation of part of a lower extremity, Table 17-32, AMA5 (p545) applies.
+In that table, the references to 3 inches for below-the-knee amputation should be converted to 7.5cm.

 Diagnosis-based estimates (lower extremity)